irenelfeng/SummaryTweets/README.md

 Use the flag "-h" for information about the input arguments.

 ##Structure
-/CorpusFolder- contains the Brown Corpus
+/CorpusFolder- contains the Brown Corpus and arpa bigram probabilities

-/bc3&framework.1.1- corpus of summaries (unused)

 /pickl- contains the serialized dictionaries for our corpus.
 These dictionaries are used for sentence compression and tf-idf